 The thriller set among international jet-setters on a Greek island has generally won critical praise.

 But Bad Sex judges crowned Bollen winner Thursday for a passage comparing a male character’s genitalia to a billiard rack.

 Bollen beat finalists including Laurent Binet, Venetia Welby and Wilbur Smith.

-The tongue-in-cheek award was founded in 1993 to name and shame authors of "crude, badly written or perfunctory" passages of sexual description in contemporary novels."
-It is run by the Literary Review magazine.
+Run by the Literary Review magazine, the tongue-in-cheek award was founded in 1993 to spotlight “crude, badly written or perfunctory” passages of sexual description in fiction.
+Explicitly pornographic works aren’t eligible.

-Previous recipients of the dubious honor, usually accepted with good grace, include Sebastian Faulks, the late Norman Mailer and the late John Updike, who was awarded a Bad Sex lifetime achievement award in 2008.
+Previous recipients include Sebastian Faulks, the late Norman Mailer and the late John Updike, who was awarded a Bad Sex lifetime achievement award in 2008.